An Executive Resume: Tips From Online Resume Writing Service

 - Don’t use the old-fashioned application techniques

 Whether we like it or not, the age discrimination is a common practice.
-It’s a common advice to remove the graduation dates and the jobs you had over 15 years ago from the resume.
+It’s a common advice to remove the graduation dates from resume and the jobs you had over 15 years ago from the resume.
 However, there are other age indicators.
 Firstly, don’t send in a paper resume unless this was specifically requested in a job posting.
 Secondly, remove the outdated software proficiency (isn’t it ridiculous to state that you are proficient in MS Office 2010 in 2016?).
 Thirdly, don’t put a home phone number – mobile phone is a preferred option.

 - Add strong action verbs